-If so, I really hope the information here will help you to get a better insight into the relationship dynamics, and perhaps to make some important decisions.
+If so, I really hope the information here will help you to get a better insight into the relationship dynamics.
+And perhaps it will also help you to make some important decisions.

-I can only imagine how desperate you’re feeling.
-And there’s little else I can do for you, other than to give you the information to help you feel strong.
+I can only imagine how desperate you may be feeling.
+And so the very best I can do for you right now is to give you the information you need to start feeling strong again.
 I want you to believe in yourself – I know you can tackle the problems.
 Doubtless you’ve been through tough times before.
 You can do this too!

-Let’s start by taking a look at the warning signs of alcoholism - from your perspective.
-Then we’ll look the issue of codependency and at ways to help you cope.
+Let’s start by taking a look at the warning signs of alcoholism.
+Then we’ll look at the issue of codependency, and at ways to help you cope.

 Are you really living with an alcoholic spouse or partner?